 HR employee resources - Conducting a Search & Screen meeting, compliant with the Wisconsin Open Meetings Law

-This resource is for search and screen committees on how to ensure compliance with the Wisconsin Open Meetings Law.
+This resource is for search and screen committees or panels on how to ensure compliance with the Wisconsin Open Meetings Law.

 Wisconsin Open Meetings Law (WOML):

-For consistency, all faculty, IAS, and administrative recruitments will follow the Open Meetings Laws of the State of Wisconsin.
+For consistency, all faculty, IAS, (not inclusive of Pool Searches), and administrative recruitments will follow the Open Meetings Laws of the State of Wisconsin.

 Any committee member who knowingly attends a meeting held in violation of the WOML is subject to a penalty of $25-$300 per violation.

 Search and screen committee meeting notices should be done by the Search Recorder or Chair.
 The posting must then be included in the "Posting Documents" section of the Recruitment after the Search has concluded.
 To submit an open meetings notice for a Search and Screen meeting, please review this article.

 To post all other types of meetings, see the UW-La Crosse open meetings page.